sharifrahim/spring-oauth2/README.md

 SELECT * FROM ACCOUNT;

--- View OAuth provider connections (GitHub, Google) SELECT a.EMAIL, a.USERNAME, op.PROVIDER, op.PROVIDER_USER_ID
+-- View OAuth provider connections (GitHub, Google) SELECT a.EMAIL, p.DISPLAY_NAME, op.PROVIDER, op.PROVIDER_USER_ID
 FROM ACCOUNT a
+LEFT JOIN ACCOUNT_PROFILE p ON a.ID = p.ACCOUNT_ID
 JOIN OAUTH_PROVIDER op ON a.ID = op.ACCOUNT_ID;

--- View registration sessions
-SELECT a.EMAIL, rs.CURRENT_STATE, rs.SESSION_TOKEN, rs.EXPIRES_AT
-FROM ACCOUNT a
-JOIN REGISTRATION_SESSION rs ON a.ID = rs.ACCOUNT_ID;

 -- View login attempts and rate limiting
 SELECT * FROM LOGIN_ATTEMPT ORDER BY CREATED_AT DESC;